IBM/event-automation/_connectors/kc-source-filepulse/index.md

   - Storage
 ---
 FilePulse source connector parses, transforms and streams file, in any format, into Kafka topics.
 You can use this connector to read files from: local-filesystem, Amazon S3, Azure Storage and Google Cloud Storage.

+**Note:** IBM Support is only available for the connector when it is used with the Amazon Simple Storage Service (Amazon S3).